Recalled Philips CPAP Machine Caused Prostate Cancer, Lawsuit Alleges

 Philips recalled an estimated 3.5 million CPAP, BiPAP and mechanical ventilators in June 2021, indicating that the polyester-based polyurethane (PE-PUR) sound abatement foam in the machines may breakdown and degrade, releasing black particles and chemicals directly into the lungs of users relying on the breathing machines.

-Exposure to the particles and gases released by the CPAP machine PE-PUR foam may increase the risk of cancer, severe respiratory problems and other health complications, leading health experts to recommend that consumers immediately stop using the devices for sleep apnea.
-However, little information has been provided to consumers about the long-term health risks and side effects linked to the machines.
+Exposure to the particles and gases released by the recalled CPAP machine PE-PUR foam may increase the risk of cancer, severe respiratory problems and other health complications, leading health experts to recommend that consumers immediately stop using the devices for sleep apnea.
+However, little information has been provided to consumers about risks of Philips CPAP machines causing cancer and other long term side effects.

 “Defendants have long known that the polyester-based polyurethane (PE-PUR) sound-abatement foam in Defendants’ CPAP, BiPAP, and mechanical ventilator devices has a tendency to release toxic and carcinogenic microparticles that can be inhaled by users like Plaintiff, causing serious injury or death,” the lawsuit notes.
 “Plaintiff Michael Bowman has suffered from unnecessary pain, debilitation, hospitalization, and the development of prostate cancer because Defendants defectively designed the Device and failed to adequately warn of the dangers of the Device.”

-In the wake of the recall, Philips did not provide replacement CPAP machines or offer to immediately repair the PE-PUR foam problems.
-The company also did not provide users the funds to buy a new CPAP machine, leaving them without much-needed breathing assistance and with rising fear of using the devices they still had.
-It was not until last week that Philips announced a replacement plan, which may take up to a year to complete.
+In the wake of the recall, free replacement CPAP machines were not offered, and Philips did not provide users the funds to buy a new sleep apnea machine, leaving them without much-needed breathing assistance.
+It was not until last week that a Philips CPAP machine repair program was announced, which may take up to a year to complete.

-On June 30, the FDA issued a safety communication, urging consumers who were not relying on the devices for life-sustaining therapy to immediately stop using the recalled sleep apnea machines and contact their doctors to decide on alternative treatments for the condition.
+Given the serious risks associated with use of the machines for sleep apnea, the FDA issued a safety communication, urging all consumers not relying on the devices for life-sustaining therapy to immediately stop using the devices and contact their doctors to decide on alternative treatments.

 Koninklijke Philips, N.V. generated over $23 billion in revenue last year, and is expected to face massive liability from lawsuits and CPAP machine settlements over the next few years.
 In an earnings report issued prior to announcing the recall, the company advised investors it had taken a provision of about $295 million to cover the costs of the recall, which will likely only cover a small fraction of the compensation and damages the company will ultimately be required to pay.